moj-analytical-services/mojchart/README.md

 `theme_gss()` includes parameters to show or hide the x axis label and x axis tick marks.
 Setting the parameter `flipped = TRUE` reverses the x and y axes for use with `coord_flip()`.

+Note that the name `theme_gss()` is because the Analysis Function Guidance was previously provided by the Government Statistical Service (GSS).

 ## Colour palettes